 Busingye Kabumba is also a consulting partner at Development Law Associates.

-Kabumba has also used his Twitter to launch and promote the Makerere Law Scholarship Fund an idea aimed at raising money to support financially challenged law students.
+Kabumba this year used his Twitter to launch and promote the Makerere Law Scholarship Fund an idea aimed at raising money to support financially challenged law students.

-Currently he is stationed at Uganda Legal Information Institute (ULII) as its head.
+He has been stationed at Uganda Legal Information Institute (ULII) as its head until recently.

-Daniel Bwambale has got a 13400 following on Twitter and is one of the most knowledgeable and informed accounts in the profession.
+Daniel Bwambale has got a 20500 people following on Twitter and his is one of the most knowledgeable and informed accounts in the profession.

-His channel has got 2470 subscribers and has so far been watched by 20,000 people.
+His channel has 3510 subscribers and has so far been watched by 36,296 people across 136 videos.